If you're Aboriginal, certain legal issues get specific consideration in family court:

 The new law applies even if only one of you is a status Indian or a First Nation member.
 For example, if your partner is a First Nation member and you're not, you may still be able to stay in the family home.

 If you and your partner are from the same First Nation where the home is located and the Certificate of Possession is only in one of your names, the court can add the other person's name.
 This means the home can't be transferred without your permission.

 You or your partner can't sell any interest in the home without the other person's consent (agreement).
 For more information, see Your home on reserve.

 The breakup of a relationship can cause many money worries.
 The rules regarding income assistance are different depending on whether you live on reserve or off reserve.

-For information on income assistance for people living on reserve in BC, see Social Assistance on Reserve, which answers questions about:
+For information on income assistance for people living on reserve in BC, see Income Assistance on Reserve, which answers questions about:

-If you don't live on reserve and need information about income assistance, see Your Welfare Rights.
+If you don't live on reserve and need information about income assistance, see How to Apply for Welfare.